 Boss: You could think about first…

 Me: We just got our retargeting campaigns performing well.
-If we go First Click, retargeting will have a zero for ROI – by definition it can’t be First Click…
+If we go the First Click, retargeting will have a zero for ROI – by definition, it can’t be the First Click…

 I had pitched a really meaty deck showing all the features and advanced models that were available.
 I took a complex topic and made it complex – I was Calvin in the strip above, unknowingly making his parents’ life complicated.
 In the one minute conversation – I was able to take the complex topic and make it simple.